Workers protest, beaten at virus-hit Chinese iPhone factory | Technology

 The government will enforce its anti-COVID policy while ''resolutely overcoming the mindset of paralysis and laxity," said a spokesman for the National Health Commission, Mi Feng.

-The capital, Beijing, has closed shops, restaurants, office buildings and some apartment compounds.
+The city announced plans last week to build hospital and quarantine facilities for 250,000 people.

-Shanghai and the southern city of Nanchang banned people from outside the city from visiting public venues for five days after arrival.
+Also Wednesday, Beijing opened a hospital in an exhibition center and suspended access to Beijing International Studies University was suspended after a virus case was found there.
+The capital earlier closed shopping malls and office buildings and suspended access to some apartment compounds.

-Foxconn said earlier the Zhengzhou factory uses "closed-loop management," which means employees live at their workplace with no outside contact.
+Foxconn said earlier its Zhengzhou factory uses "closed-loop management," which means employees live at their workplace with no outside contact.

 The protest lasted through Wednesday morning as thousands of workers gathered outside dormitories and confronted factory security workers, according to Li.